- What we collect

-The National Library of Australia is modernising the Cataloguing in Publication (CiP) service to provide a more efficient user experience for publishers.
+The National Library of Australia has modernised the Cataloguing in Publication (CiP) service to provide a more efficient user experience for publishers.

 What has changed?

-- There will be adjustments to the application to provide a simpler experience for publishers.
+- We adjusted the application form to provide a simpler experience for publishers.

 - Applications are now processed instantly, eliminating the old ten day timeframe.
 Once you receive your email confirmation, the process is complete.
 You can see your prepublication catalogue record on Trove, the national discovery service, within 48 hours

 - Publishers are now able to select their own subjects from a short list